Major in Computer Science?

 Undergraduate Programs

 The requirements for the CS major, CS minor, CS teaching minoor, and certificate in applied CS (that can be earned by non-degree students) are listed in the undergraduate catalog.
 The major includes the following concentrations - Computing Science (more focus on theory and systems), Data Science, Information Science (more focus on applications).
-The programs have been updated for those starting in fall 2020 (added data science concentration, significantly adjusted the other concentrations), so you need to check either the pre-2020 or 2020 version of the programs.
 Once you declare the major or minor you should see the requirements in your MySAM.

-Other Courses, Sequence of Courses For advice on which other courses to take and which order to take the courses in, see the undergraduate advising page and the "CS BS" sheet in CS Course Sequences (2020-).
+Other Courses, Sequence of Courses For advice on which other courses to take and which order to take the courses in, see the undergraduate advising page and the "CS BS" sheet in CS Course Sequences.

-For a graphical overview of the required courses in the major, see CS BS Programs (2020-), CS BS Programs (pre-2020), and note the legend on the top or right of the drawing.
+For a graphical overview of the required courses in the major, see CS BS Programs, and note the legend on the top or right of the drawing.

 Graduate Programs

-Other Courses, Sequence of Courses For advice on which other courses to take and which order to take the courses in, see the graduate advising page and the "CS MS" sheet in CS Course Sequences (2020-).
+Other Courses, Sequence of Courses For advice on which other courses to take and which order to take the courses in, see the graduate advising page and the "CS MS" sheet in CS Course Sequences.

 Concentrations The current concentrations for the CS Graduate program are Academic, Bioinformatics, Data Science, Professional.
 New graduate students are typically put into the Professional Concentration by default.
 The professional concentration is more flexible and geared towards skills and applications.
 Students may be suggested to switch to the academic concentration if they are one of the top students and show an interest in systems and theory.
 The Academic concentration is more challenging and geared towards systems, theory, and algorithms.
 If someone wants to do a PhD eventually or land certain types of jobs they should choose the Academic Concentration.
 The Bioinformatics Concentration is typically for students with a background or strong interest in Biology.
 The Data Science Concentration focuses on all aspects of data science.

-For a graphical overview of the required courses in the major, see CS MS Program (2020-), CS MS Program (pre-2020).
+For a graphical overview of the required courses in the major, see CS MS Program.